SkylineCommunications/dataminer-docs/connector-help/connector_help/Techex MWCore.md

 - **IP port**: The IP port of the destination, which is defined in the product (System \> Telemetry).
 - **SSL/TLS:** Select this check box to enable the TLS protocol (default: disabled).

-This connectionis used to receive incoming statistics notification event messages.
+This connection is used to receive incoming statistics notification event messages.
 It is no longer used since range 1.0.3.x.

 ### Initialization